Fractons, symmetric gauge fields and geometry: Charge-Dipole conservation

-In order to understand the tension between the space-time transformations and the gauge symmetry introduced above it is useful to notice that the dipole charge $Q^a$ is charged under spatial translations.
+In order to understand the tension between the spacetime transformations and the gauge symmetry introduced above it is useful to notice that the dipole charge $Q^a$ is charged under spatial translations.
 The main reason, is that its value will change once the origin of the space is shifted, contrary to what happens to the charge $Q$, which is insensitive to the location of the origin.
 This is an unusual property for internal symmetries.
-In fact, a careful analysis of the action of time and space translations, rotations, and the transformations generated by the fracton charges with generators $H,P_a,L_{ab},Q_a,Q$ respectively, imply that the whole set of transformations form a continuous Lie group $\mathcal G$ with its corresponding Lie algebra satisfying the non-vanishing Lie brackets\footnote{A possible representation of the group on a scalar field is the following $\lambda Q[\phi]=c $, $\beta_aQ^a[\phi]=\beta_ax^a$, $\zeta^aP_a[\phi]=\zeta^a\partial_a\phi$, and $\beta^{ab}L_{ab}[\phi]=\beta^{ab}x^a\partial_b\phi$. }
+In fact, a careful analysis of the action of time and space translations, rotations, and the transformations generated by the fracton charges with generators $H,P_a,L_{ab},Q^a,Q$ respectively, imply that the whole set of transformations form a continuous Lie group $\mathcal G$ with its corresponding Lie algebra satisfying the non-vanishing Lie brackets \cite{grosvenor2021hydrodynamics}

-This algebra makes evident that conservation of charge and dipole are consequence of a space-time symmetry group.
-Contrary to the usual case of charges, which are conserved due to internal groups.
-A similar example is mass conservation in Galilean invariant theories \cite{andringa2011newtonian}.
+This algebra makes evident that conservation of charge and dipole are consequence of a spacetime symmetry group.
+Contrary to the usual case of $U(1)$ charges.
+A similar example is the case of mass conservation in Galilean invariant theories \cite{andringa2011newtonian}.
 Actually, Eqs. \eqref{eq_algebra} show similarities with the Bargmann algebra once the generator of Galilean boosts is identified with the dipole generator $Q^a$, and mass with charge $Q$.
 See also \cite{hartong2015gauging,copetti2020torsion} for the similarities with Carroll theories.